cboettig/nonparametric-bayes/BUGS/allen.Rmd

+---
+layout: page
-# Comparison of Nonparametric Bayesian Gaussian Process estimates to standard the Parametric Bayesian approach
+---# Comparison of Nonparametric Bayesian Gaussian Process estimates to standard the Parametric Bayesian approach

 Plotting and knitr options, (can generally be ignored)